ICARS Project Risk Management Policy

 - The Project Coordinator and their team will regularly monitor the risk register and update the response and risk likelihood as and when needed.

-- The project team will maintain a “Top 10 Risk List” of those with the highest potential impact and the greatest probability of occurring.
-This list will be reported to the ICARS Advisor and is considered an element of the project status reporting process for each project.
+- The project team will maintain a risk register of those risks with the highest potential impact and the greatest probability of occurring.

-- The ICARS Advisor will inform the Executive Management of those risks on a regular basis to get input and direction.
+- The ICARS Advisor/Officer will inform the Science Team Lead and/or the Science Director of those risks regularly either through the regular project performance reviews or other appropriate channels to get input and direction.

 - The Board of Directors must be informed of identified major risks by the ICARS Executive Management at each board meeting.
 In addition, the Board of Directors must be informed of the top risks across all projects to assess cumulative risk.